 John Theodore Edblom was born at West Union in Hancock Township in Carver County on June 25, 1880, the son of Swedish immigrants Swante and Johanna (Johnson) Edblom.
-John Edblom farmed until he was 26 years of age, renting a farm in Benton Township in Carver County, and then went into business in Cologne in Carver County, where in March 1907 he purchased a saloon from Harry Beck.
+John Edblom farmed until he was 26 years of age, renting a farm in Benton Township in Carver County, and then went into business in Cologne in Carver County, where in

+March 1907 he purchased a saloon from Harry Beck.
 The following year, in Aug.
 1908, he married Catherine Marie (Kathryn Mary) Vanderlick, who was born in Glencoe in McLeod County, Minnesota on Jan.
 21, 1886.
 She was the daughter of railroad section foreman and German States immigrant, William Vanderlick, and his wife Mary (Schuetters) Vanderlick of Glencoe.
-The Edbloms lived in Cologne for a year or two and then moved to Carver where they leased the Minneapolis Hotel and Saloon for a short time in 1909-1910.
-In March, 1910 they sold the saloon business to Fred House and moved to their farm near Gotha in Carver County, not far from Carver.
+The Edbloms lived in Cologne for a year or two and then located to Carver where they leased the Minneapolis Hotel and Saloon for a short time in 1909-1910.
+In March 1910 they sold the saloon business to Fred House and moved to their farm near Gotha in Carver County, not far from Carver.
 In September 1919 they sold 80 acres of land in Gotha for \$215 an acre to certain Mr. Bellquist.

 John Edblom saw the need for a grocery and produce store in Carver, and by July 1921 had formed a partnership with George Peterson under the name of the Carver Produce Company.
 Edblom and Peterson opened their business at 300 Broadway in the Carver building, which was owned by John and Catherine Edblom.
 The brick building located in the northwest corner of Broadway and Third Street West in the 1920s and 1930s was usually referred to as the "Edblom Building" or the "Edblom Block", and had warehouse space at the rear and a large barn at the back of the property which straddled Spring Creek, as well as an outhouse dumping directly into the creek.
 The retail business bought and sold farm produce and groceries, with the Edblom family living in the north side of the building.
-John Edblom at one time issued a five cent trade token.
+Besides running the grocery and produce business John Edblom served as local assessor for 10 years, as Carver village clerk for a year, as Carver school treasurer for 6 years, and as clerk of the Modern Woodman of America organization in Carver for 15 years.
+John Edblom operated the grocery store until his death on Dec.
+26, 1938, after which wife Catherine continued to run it for a time, combining it with the collection of Carver electric lighting bills.
+Catherine died on Apr.
+7, 1945.
+John and Catherine are buried in the St. Nicholas Catholic Church Cemetery in Carver.